 - repeatedly use the phone to annoy someone.

 False statements.
-Debt collectors may not lie when they are trying to collect a debt.
+Debt collectors are not allowed to lie when they are trying to collect a debt.
 For example, they may not:

 - falsely claim that they are attorneys or government representatives;